-Rachel Lindsay’s Dad Wasn’t Shown On Her ‘Bachelor’ Hometown, What’s The Scoop??
+Rachel Lindsay’s Dad Wasn’t Shown On Her ‘Bachelor’ Hometown, What’s The Scoop?

 — Good Morning America (@GMA) February 14, 2017

 Just when is Rachel eliminated?
 The Bachelor spoilers from Reality Steve detail that Lindsay will head to Finland for the fantasy suite overnight dates in Week 9.
 At this point, it is not clear where the February 27 episode will cut off, so everybody may be left hanging before this next cut.
 However, teasers indicate that this is where the journey with Viall ends for Rachel and she previously shared that she was rather blindsided and heartbroken by her elimination.
-Despite all of that, she says she’s ready to find love and she’ll soon start filming her season.
+Despite all of that, she says she’s ready to find love, and she’ll soon start filming her season.

 How do you think Rachel Lindsay will do as ABC’s The Bachelorette 2017 lead?
 Will viewers get to see Lindsay’s father during her final dates or will he remain off-screen?
-Nick Viall’s final rose ceremony is right around the corner and people are anxious to see how the rest of Season 21 plays out.
+Nick Viall’s final rose ceremony is right around the corner, and people are anxious to see how the rest of Season 21 plays out.

-[Featured image by Rachel Lindsay/Instagram]
+[Featured Image by Rachel Lindsay/Instagram]